mietek/halcyon-website/pages/index.md

 Thanks to [Joe Nelson](http://begriffs.com/), [Brian McKenna](http://brianmckenna.org/), and [Neuman Vong](https://github.com/luciferous/) for initial work on Haskell deployment.
 Thanks to [CircuitHub](https://circuithub.com/), [Purely Agile](http://purelyagile.com/), and [Tweag I/O](http://tweag.io/) for advice and assistance.

 The welcome image is based on [Altocumulus Cloud](https://flickr.com/photos/kubina/146306532/), by [Jeff Kubina](https://flickr.com/photos/kubina/).
 The monospaced font is [PragmataPro](http://fsd.it/fonts/pragmatapro.htm), by [Fabrizio Schiavi](http://fsd.it/).
 The sans-serif font is [Concourse](http://practicaltypography.com/concourse.html), by [Matthew Butterick](http://practicaltypography.com/).
 Website built with [_cannot_](https://cannot.mietek.io/).

+Thanks to [Fastly](https://www.fastly.com/) for providing low-latency access to Halcyon public storage.

 This project is not affiliated with [DigitalOcean](https://digitalocean.com/) or [Heroku](https://heroku.com/).